It is an NSAID drug discontinued for human use due to its harmful side effects.

 Phenylbutazone is a synthetic derivative of pyrazolone.
-It is a non-hormonal anti-inflammatory antipyretic compound that was helpful in treating inflammatory conditions.
+It is a non-hormonal, anti-inflammatory, antipyretic compound that helps treat inflammatory conditions.

 The apparent analgesic effect is probably related primarily to the compound’s anti-inflammatory properties and arises from its ability to reduce prostaglandin H and prostacyclin production.

-Prostaglandins act on a variety of cells such as vascular smooth muscle cells that cause constriction or dilation, on platelets that cause aggregation or disaggregation, and on spinal neurons that cause pain.
+Prostaglandins act on various cells, such as vascular smooth muscle cells that cause constriction or dilation, platelets that cause aggregation or disaggregation, and spinal neurons that cause pain.